Jaja Santiago: Chery Tiggo

 Her contract with Ageo Medics expired after her 2021 V.Cup stint.
 Santiago returned to the Philippines to play for the Chery Tiggo 7 Pro Crossovers, which has transferred from the PSL to the newly fully-professionalized Premier Volleyball League (PVL).
 She rejected offer to play for a club in Taiwan so she could play for Chery in the PVL.

 Ageo Medics (2022–2023)

 Santiago returned once again to Japan to suit up for Ageo Medics for the 2022–23 V.League season.
 However, in May 2023, she announced that she had not re-signed with the team ending her roughly five year series of stints with Ageo Medics.

 Osaka Marvelous (2023–2025)

 Santiago remains in Japan as she signs to play for JT Marvelous for the 2023–24 season.
 Starting the 2024–25 season, Santiago started playing for the team as Sachi Minowa reflecting her new citizenship.
 The team which joined the SV.League also renamed itself as Osaka Marvelous.
 Osaka won the 2024–25 season.

-Denso Airybees (2025–present)
+Denso Airybees (2025–2026)

-After her long stint with JT Marvelous, Santiago signed with Denso Airybees for the 2025–26 season.
+After her long stint with JT Marvelous, Santiago signed with Denso Airybees.
+She played for the club in the 2025–26 season.

+Creamline Cool Smashers and San Francisco Signal stint (2026–)

+Santiago announced that she was set to move to the United States after playing for the Airybees.
+On June 19, 2026, LOVB Pro announced that they have signed Santiago.
+Under the league structure, Santiago was assigned to one of LOV Pro's clubs.
+The San Francisco Signal included Santiago to their roster for their inaugural 2027 season.

+Meanwhile, Santiago is set to play first in the Philippines with the Creamline Cool Smashers at the 2026 PVL Invitational Conference before suiting up for Signal.
+Despite becoming a Japanese citizen, Santiago remains eligible to play as a local rather than an import in the PVL.
+Creamline finished fourth after losing to the PLDT High Speed Hitters in the bronze medal game.